Iron Reagan: 2017–2024: Crossover Ministry and hiatus

-The band began recording of their third full-length album, Crossover Ministry, in summer 2016.
-The album was announced through Relapse and was released on February 3, 2017, to positive acclaim.
+On February 3, 2017, their third studio album Crossover Ministry was released to positive acclaim.
 Exclaim! gave the album and 8 out of 10, stating in their review: "Overall though, Crossover Ministry is a well-made crossover thrash album that's sure to be a hit with fans of the genre and could be the selling point for people just getting into it."
+Following the album’s release Iron Reagan toured North America in support of the album with Powertrip in February and March of that year.